Zombiemelon/boilerplate/README.md

 # Backend
-1. Routes are protected with middleware that is fire when route is used doing a checks that are required.
+1. Routes are protected with middleware that is fired when route is used doing checks that are required.
 For example, check that HTTP request contains all required fields.
 2. Controller actions are protected by Gates that are registered in `AuthServiceProvider.php`
 ## Development